martinthomson/dap-dp-ext/draft-thomson-ppm-dap-dp-ext.md

 Roxana Geambesu noted that a binding to requester identity ({{requester}}) was an important component of a robust differential privacy system design.
+David Cook provided useful feedback about the design and document.